Springbar Skyliner vs Classic Jack 140 (I Own Both)

 We like to lay out a canvas tarp below this and it’s a great spot to hide from the sun on your camp chair and sip a cool beverage.
 However, the Classic Jack’s awning is pretty useless, if not cumbersome, in the rain.
 You can’t really get it taut enough or get the slope right to shed rain, so it just pools up on top.
 That can cause the canvas to deform or stretch your roof in weird ways.

-Front of springbar skyliner tent in desert in rainstorm
+Front of Springbar Skyliner tent in desert in rainstorm

 Unlike the Classic Jack, the Skyliner’s awnings are extremely useful in inclement weather.